 Why is Hygiene Important in Jiu-Jitsu?

-Here are some reasons why hygiene is so important in grappling:
+It doesn’t matter if you train in BJJ, No-Gi, Judo, MMA, wrestling, or really any combat sport.
+Here are some reasons why hygiene is so important in BJJ:

-- Prevents the spread of germs and infections: Grappling involves close contact with other people, which increases the risk of spreading germs and infections.
+- Prevents the spread of germs and infections on the mats: MMA, Jiu-Jitsu, and compact sports, in general, all involve close contact with other people, which increases the risk of spreading germs and infections.
 Practicing good hygiene, such as washing your hands and showering regularly, can help prevent the spread of germs and infections.

-- Reduces the risk of skin infections: Skin infections, such as ringworm, are common in grappling due to the close contact with other people and the risk of exposure to germs and bacteria.
+- Reduces the risk of skin infections in the gym: Skin infections, such as ringworm, are common in grappling due to the close contact with other people and the risk of exposure to germs and bacteria.
 Practicing good hygiene, such as wearing clean clothing and washing your gear regularly, can help reduce the risk of skin infections.

 - Keeps you and your training partners safe: Practicing good hygiene helps to keep you and your training partners safe by reducing the risk of infections and illnesses.
 This ensures that everyone can continue to train and improve their skills without the risk of getting sick or injured.